Suddenly, I hear those who don't hear so well

 It's filled with hilarious jokes, funny song-patter and a delicious story.
 Or so I've read.

 But there I was, in what are usually perfect seats, center of Row F in the mezzanine, trying to read lips from 200 feet away.

 Of course, I yearned to say, "What'd he say?"
-Not every other scene, but every other line, especially the lines that got a big laugh or a round of applause.
+Not every other scene, but every other line, especially those that got a big laugh.